espressif/esp-dev-kits/esp32-s3-lcd-ev-board/examples/lvgl_demos/README.md

         2. short press "RST(SW1)" button
         3. release "BOOT(SW2)".
         4. upload program and reset
+* Program runtime failure
-* Abnormal display on the sub-board2 screen (480x480), backlight is on but there is no image displayed
-    * If the log level is configured as "Debug" or lower, please also increase the baud rate of log output as well (e.g., 2000000).
+    * Abnormal display on the sub-board2 screen (480x480), backlight is on but there is no image displayed: If the log level is configured as "Debug" or lower, please also increase the baud rate of log output as well (e.g., 2000000).
+    * Warning message with `W (xxx) lcd_panel.io.3wire_spi: Delete but keep CS line inactive`: This is a normal message, please ignore it.
+    * Get stuck in the boot process: Only for boards with `ESP32-S3-WROOM-1-N16R8` can enable PSRAM 120M DDR(Octal) feature.
+Please set the PSRAM configuration to 80M DDR(Octal) in the menuconfig when using boards with `ESP32-S3-WROOM-1-N16R16V`.

 ## Technical support and feedback